 Before you share any information, find out what the person already knows and understands.
-This will help you judge what you need to say.
-You need to start with an opening question.
+By doing this, you will be able to judge what you need to say.
+Start with an opening question.
 For example,

 ‘Can you tell me in your own words what you think is happening here?’

 When the patient or relative is talking to you, listen to what they tell you.
 Try to use the same or similar words when you talk to show you are listening to them.
 You might also want to repeat what you have heard and check that you have got this right.
 You might say something like;

 ‘Just to check that I have understood you, you have been told that this is serious and you may not get better.
 Have I got this, right?’

 You might then want to pause and use silence which is a powerful communication skill.
 Silence enables people to think and process what they have heard or how they might want to respond.

 Whilst you might think this will take a lot of time, it doesn’t.
 If you do this well, it may take less time.
 It may also make the person you are communicating with feel that you care.

 If possible, find out what the person wants to know or expect to hear before giving them any information.

 If they don’t want to hear any bad news at this point, leave it (if you can) and make it clear you will come back to them.